Last updated December 21, 2021

 Green number plates were also introduced to raise clean vehicle awareness and help local authorities launch local incentives, such as cheaper parking and cost-free entry into zero-emission zones.

 Carbon emissions from cars and vans newly registered in the UK were previously governed by EU regulations.
 The Department of Transport took over the application and enforcement of CO2 standards from 1st January 2021.
-Under the new regime, car manufacturers must meet UK-specific targets which are purported to be at least as ambitious as current EU CO₂ emissions targets.
+Under the new regime, car manufacturers must meet UK-specific targets, purported to be at least as ambitious as current EU CO₂ emissions targets.
+You can find a comprehensive list of the UK’s new driving laws for 2022 here.